 Franciscan priests seeking to convert the inhabitants of the New World to Christianity established San Francisco in 1776.

 In 1822 California became a part of independent Mexico, although very much neglected.

 American settlers resented Mexican rule, and captured the town of Sonoma in June 1846.

 Shortly afterwards the US Navy occupied the area, forcing Mexico to sign the Treaty of Guadalupe Hidalgo in 1848.

 The Government of California's online presence.

-From Hollywood to the Grand Canyon, there's never a shortage of places to go or things to
+From Hollywood to the Grand Canyon, there's never a shortage of places to go or things to do in LA.

 The official resource for visitors to Los Angeles.